vecnas/jiant/README.md

          updatePager: function(page)}
          and builds bootstrap-compatible HTML infrastructure inside of element declared as pager.
          That's experiment about building whole UI framework around Jiant

+Parameters:

+    jiant.DEV_MODE
+    jiant.PAGER_RADIUS

+first turns on development mode, could be set at any time or as 3rd argument for bindUi call.
+Dev mode means print info logs and alert developer about not bound elements as additional notification (to not miss error because didn't take a look at console).

+seconds specifies "radius" of pager - amount of pages to show before and after currently selected, if jiant.pager control used

 Templates